What is the best location for residential buy to let?

 Buying purpose-built residential buy to let off-plan

-Investing in off-plan property is as simply as it sounds; you are buying off an architects’ floor-plan and the property is yet to be built.
-Many developers that present off-plan opportunities to investors, offer a number of benefits.
+Investing in off-plan residential property is as simple as it sounds; you are buying off an architects’ floor-plan and the property is yet to be built.
+Many developers that present off-plan opportunities to investors offer a number of benefits.

 - First pick of units – with the entire phase available this is another reason why investors like to invest early into the development.
 High floors, units with balconies and penthouses or duplexes are often the first to be snapped up.